 - Fry until golden brown on one side, about 2 to 3 minutes.
 Flip each stick and continue to cook until golden brown on the second side sides.
 Drain on paper towels and immediately roll in cinnamon sugar topping.

-- Remove to prepared baking sheet and keep warm in the oven until serving time.
+- Transfer to baking sheet and keep warm in the oven until serving time.
 Repeat with remaining sticks.
+Serve with berries and syrup if desired.